25 min read

 This looks reasonable at first glance.
 But let's visualize the hidden complexity:

-graph TD A[add_order called] --> B[Update orders list] B --> C[Update total_revenue] C --> D[Update daily_stats] D --> E[Send notifications] E --> F[Track analytics] G[❌ Miss one step?] --> H[Silent bugs] I[❌ Add new derived state?] --> J[Update every entry point] K[❌ Race condition?] --> L[Inconsistent state] style G fill:#F44336,color:#fff style I fill:#F44336,color:#fff style K fill:#F44336,color:#fff style H fill:#D32F2F,color:#fff style J fill:#D32F2F,color:#fff style L fill:#D32F2F,color:#fff
+graph TD A[add_order called] --> B[Update orders list] B --> C[Update total_revenue] C --> D["Update avg_order_value"] D --> E["Send notifications - uses avg_order_value and orders"] E --> F[Track analytics - uses all derived values] G[❌ Miss one step?] --> H[Silent bugs or wrong calculations] I[❌ Update order wrong?] --> J[Notifications use stale data] K[❌ Add new derived value?] --> L[Update every entry point] style G fill:#F44336,color:#fff style I fill:#F44336,color:#fff style K fill:#F44336,color:#fff style H fill:#D32F2F,color:#fff style J fill:#D32F2F,color:#fff style L fill:#D32F2F,color:#fff

 The Hidden Dependencies